gutenbergtools/gutenbergsite/site/help/mobile.md

 2. Download eBooks directly to your device over the Internet.
 If your device is Internet-enabled, just visit the catalog landing page for a book, and download one of the formats your device can display.
 Here is a sample catalog landing page: [www.gutenberg.org/ebooks/11](/ebooks/11).
 Use the author/title search boxes on every page at www.gutenberg.org to find eBooks you are interested in.
 3. Download to your computer, and transfer (i.e., "side load") to your device.
 This might be done with a USB cable, Bluetooth, or another method.
 4. Use a third party site or app (including some for-fee sites or apps), which facilitate getting files onto your device.
 Note that Project Gutenberg does not have any apps, and there are never logins or fees from Project Gutenberg.
+5. Use integration with services such as Dropbox, Google Drive, and OneDrive.
+These download links are available on the landing pages, and some devices can automatically access files from them.
+6. Use Overdrive (Libby) or other apps libraries and third parties.
+Some libraries have free Project Gutenberg eBooks in their catalog, for download and reading alongside other books in their collections.
-5. Other methods, as supported by your device.
+7. Other methods, as supported by your device.
 For example, the Kindle supports an email method to transform and receive files.

 ## Search For Guidance
 Many articles have been written on different approaches to getting Project Gutenberg content onto different devices.
 Use your favorite search site to look for guidance.
 These include articles on specific devices, as well on how convert Gutenberg files to other formats.
 We don't try to maintain a list of links here, since the articles tend to evolve rapidly as new devices and software come out.
 Instead, use your favorite web search engine to find the details you need.